Content

 Business Master Project

-The Business Master Project gives you the unique opportunity to develop a solution for a complex business issue in your Multi-Competence Team, a diverse team of your classmates, by applying all your experience and newly gained knowledge and methodologies.
+The Business Master Project gives you the unique opportunity to develop a solution for a complex business issue in your Multi-Competence Team, a diverse team of four to six classmates, by applying all your experience and newly gained knowledge and methodologies.
 You can either slip into the role of consultants and work on a business challenge being faced by a sponsoring company or develop a business plan for a completely new entrepreneurial idea.
-In the past, the projects involved topics such as business development and innovation, business strategy, market intelligence and change management, and industries such as consulting, consumer products, financial services and banking, technology and telecommunications, energy and utilities, automotive, and pharmaceuticals and diagnostics.
+In the past, the projects involved topics such as business development and innovation, business strategy, market intelligence and change management, and in industries such as consulting, consumer products, financial services and banking, technology and telecommunications, energy and utilities, automotive, and pharmaceuticals and diagnostics.

 Sustainability in Action